Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 6. Try running BlueStacks in Safe Mode

-- Open the Settings app.
-The fastest way to do that is to use Windows Key + I shortcut.
+- Open the Settings app using the Windows Key + I shortcut.

 - Select Recovery from the left pane.
 Click the Restart now button in the right pane.